 Investing and financing activities that do not require the use of cash and cash equivalents are excluded from the statement of cash flows.

 2. NEW STANDARDS AND INTERPRETATIONS

-2.1 Standards and interpretations effective and adopted in the current year
+2.1 Standards and interpretations effective and adopted in the current period

-In the current year, there are no new standards and interpretations that are effective for the current financial year and that are relevant to its operations.
+The following new standards and interpretations are effective for the current financial period and are relevant to its operations: